liferay/liferay-docs/discover/portal/articles/03-collaboration/02-collaborating/08-informing-users-with-the-knowledge-base.markdown

 publication.

 You can also create folders for organizing your articles.
-To create a folder, select *Folder* from the Add selector.
-This opens the New Folder window.
+To create a folder, select *Folder* from the Add button menu.
+This opens the New Folder form.
 The UI for adding folders is very straightforward.
 You can enter a name, description, and permissions for the folder.

 Articles and folders can exist in several places in Knowledge Base.
 You can create articles and folders in the root of Knowledge Base, or within other folders.
 Navigate through folders by clicking them in the UI.
-The text immediately below the Add selector shows your position in a folder hierarchy.
+The text immediately below the All filter at the top of the app shows your position in a folder hierarchy.
 Click any of the preceding folders in this text to navigate back up the hierarchy.
 You can also move articles and folders into other folders, and create child articles of other articles.

 ![Figure 3: This screenshot uses a red box to highlight the text that indicates the current position in the folder hierarchy.](../../../images/kb-admin-folder-hierarchy.png)